```

 – If an expert said so, it must be true.
 (Sometimes dangerous like in the flight case study)

-– Rove beetles release a scent that makes certain ants thing the beetles are their young so the rove beetle stays with them while they get groomed and even eating the rest of the ant eggs.
+– Rove beetles release a scent that makes certain ants think the beetles are their young so the rove beetle stays with them while they get groomed and even eating the rest of the ant eggs.

 – Sales persons ask the boss for a price… pretend to mishear and say something cheaper.
 The other one is where they sell you the expensive stuff first so first the suit, then in contrast the shirt and tie to go with it will sound cheaper.
 Or like a house salesman would have 1-2 undesirable houses (setup properties) to show the buyer first.
 Car sales people do this by giving a low number then slowly adding the price little by little for say CD player, better tyres, upholstery etc.